biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```

 ### Placeholders
-Placeholders are a kind of `Clamp` factor nodes that act as entry points for the data.
+Placeholders are a kind of `Clamp` factor nodes that act as entry points for data.
 They associate a given random variable with a buffer through which data is fed at a later point.
 This buffer has an `id`, a dimensionality and a data type.
 Placeholders are created with the `placeholder` function.
-Suppose that we observed a series of one-dimensional floating-point data points that we plan to feed to the `y` random variable of the model of the previous section.
+Suppose that we want to feed an array of one-dimensional floating-point data to the `y` random variable of the previous model.
 We would then need to define `y` as a placeholder as follows.
 ```@example 1
 g = FactorGraph() # create a new factor graph
 @RV m